FxBresson/park-companion/README.md

 ## Fill the data base
 Run `node initDataBaseThemParks.js` just once
-You can use the software Mongotron to read the data base
+You can use the software Mongotron to read the data base Run `node getWaitTimes.js` periodically to fill the db with real wait time

 ## To use the API
+Run `mongod`
 Run `node server.js`

 All the routes that you can use:
 * '\/' -> GET all routes
 * '/ride/:id?' -> GET a ride by its id